 Fewer people than during the last decade are making substantial money in their homes, which means fewer people are trading up.
 The simple truth is that more people are downsizing than are looking for more significant properties in the UK.
 What does this mean for you?
 Well, it might mean that you have to accept less money to downsize than you might have just a few years ago.

 The real opportunities for downsizing in the UK are related to relocation.
 For instance, if you own a house in London, moving out of the capital and into a smaller property will give you a significant lump sum.
 If you’re willing to go to a more affordable part of the UK, downsizing has the potential to deliver life-changing rewards.
 Take the time to research the property market.
 There is a good chance you’ll be able to find a cheaper area that still offers everything you want.
 If you’re flexible about where you move, a whole world of downsizing possibilities may be available to you.
 See our relocation checklist to learn more.

 How to downsize home in a hurry

 To downsize quickly, sell in a hurry and bypass the market by selling to a ‘fast house sale’ company such as Flying Homes.
 While you might not receive 100% of your home’s market value, you can expect between 80% and 95%.
 Further, you don’t need to worry about advertising, property listings, property viewings, price negotiations or property chains.
-You let the company take care of the hard work and wait for your sale proceeds to arrive.
+Instead, you let the company care for the hard work and wait for your sale proceeds to arrive.

 You’ll know when to downsize your home: either when you need to access the equity in it or when it’s becoming too big and costly to run.
 When that time arrives, these tips should come in very handy.
 Find more reasons for downsizing here!